 are hailing a proposal by eight U.S. senators to overhaul the current system

 while questioning some of the proposal’s provisions.

 comprehensive immigration reform.
-But he questions the proposal’s emphasis on
+But he also is questioning the proposal’s

 The Tucson Democrat said at a state Capitol press conference that the proposal

 gives only provisional visas to illegal immigrants until the border is deemed

 secure.
 He said border governors get too much power to determine when that is

 Others called the proposal “a good day for America.”